 I loved my time in Mexico so much, I moved here!
 Well not permanently, but I keep a room in a house here and when I’m not traveling, Mexico is the place I call home.

-To write a travel guide to Mexico is no easy task.
+Writing a travel guide to Mexico is no easy task.
 Mostly because it’s so diverse.
 Where I live in Playa del Carmen, is a world away from San Christobal de Las Casas, which is another world away from Mexico City (CDMX).
 But I’m going to do my best to give you an overview of this incredible country which has well and truly stolen my heart.

 In this guide to Mexico, I will go over all of the basics that you need to know to help you plan a trip to Mexico.
 I’ve included lots of links to further reading and places where you can get more in-depth information as well as some great travel tips for Mexico.

-If 2020 taught us anything, it’s that us travelers should be prepared for anything.
+If 2020 taught us anything, it’s that you need to be prepared for anything!

 Mexico, officially the United Mexican States, is a country in the southern portion of North America.
 It is bordered to the north by the United States; to the south and west by the Pacific Ocean; to the southeast by Guatemala, Belize, and the Caribbean Sea; and to the east by the Gulf of Mexico.